 However, everything we learned about global health raised many more questions.
 If it’s possible to have 10 or 100 times more impact with just a little research, maybe there are even better areas to discover?

-We also seriously considered working to end factory farming, which led to us co-founding Animal Charity Evaluators, which does research into how to most effectively improve animal welfare.
-We still think factory farming is a very urgent problem, as we explain in our full profile.
-But in the end, we went in a different direction.
+To go in a very different direction, we also seriously considered working to end factory farming.
+For example, we helped to found Animal Charity Evaluators, which does research into how to most effectively improve animal welfare.
+We still think factory farming is an urgent problem, as we explain in our full profile.
+But in the end, we decided to focus on something else.

 Why focusing on future generations can be even more effective than tackling global health